gc-proto/experimental/accessibility-accessibilite/accessibility-plan.md

 ### Research findings

 This template is experimental.
-Research is needed to determine the optional approach.
+Research is needed to determine the optimal approach.

 ### Policy rationale